pixley/InvestigativeProgramming/readme.md

 This repo is some personal side work I've done as R&D for work projects.
 The code here can be viewed as examples for the various problems I've needed to solve, but are basic enough and generic enough that I feel these can be used as examples for folks trying to solve similar problems.

-Work projects taken to mean the following:
+"Work projects" taken to mean the following:

 * *Descent: Underground*